ibrahim6657/Nintendo-tvii-tvpcv0.5/README.md

-right now this is the first version of the thing but please not that movies does not work it will be fixed in a later time
+This is joke Revival of tvii some how it works on 3ds